How to Extend the Life of Your ATV?

 A chain is one of the most important parts of an ATV as it transfers power from your engine to the back wheel.
 With such a task, you would not want your chain to fail when riding over harsh terrain.
 If you notice that your chain is loose and becoming scruffy, do not continue to ride on it as this will cause further damage.

-You want to tighten and lubricate your chain before continuing forward with any riding plans that day.
-There are many ways in which chains can be tightened so consider popping by a local shop for some advice on how best to tighten yours.
+You want to tighten and lubricate your chain before continuing with any riding plans that day.
+There are many ways to tighten chains, so consider popping by a local shop for some advice on how best to tighten yours.

 8) Check the Spark Plugs: